Artisans Angkor: History

 Angkor Silk Farm was created by the National Silk Centre (Centre National de la Soie - CNS) in 1993.
 Between 1994 and 1996, the National Silk Centre developed and grew bigger.

 While the National Silk Centre has focused on training silk farming to young Cambodian from remote rural areas, Artisans Angkor has provided these trainees with employment at the end of their formation.
 Indeed, there were few opportunities in this sector in the mid-1990s and Artisans Angkor was founded to become a vocational organism for people trained by the National Silk Centre.
 Therefore, CNS hosts Artisans Angkor at Angkor Silk Farm and both work closely together.

-Since its creation, Artisans Angkor has opened 23 silk workshops in Siem Reap province which makes it the largest employer of the region.
+Since its creation, Artisans Angkor has opened 23 silk workshops in Siem Reap province, which makes it the largest employer in the region.
 Besides fulfilling a social mission, the enterprise is renowned as one of the finest silk producers in Cambodia and Angkor Silk Farm has been one of the great attractions of Siem Reap for visitors eager to discover the secrets of handmade silk production.